 Frequently asked questions raised in this chapter

-The rental of dwellings is exempt and if the parking space is attached to the dwelling, the whole operation will be exempt from tax.
+The rent of residences is exempt and if the parking space is attached to the property, the operation will be exempt from the tax as a whole.

-No, since the property is not intended for sale, allotment or transfer, but only for the private use of the developer.
+No, since the property is not intended for sale, foreclosure or transfer, but only for the private use of the developer.

-In this case, for VAT purposes, he would become a businessman and must charge VAT when he sells what he has built and declare the VAT on his home when he occupies it, as there is self-consumption.
+In this case, for the purposes of VAT, it would become a business owner and must pass on VAT when selling the built and declare the VAT of your home when it is occupied, due to a self-consumption.

-The transfer of the premises is a supply of services provided simultaneously by the landlord and the tenant which is subject to VAT.
+The transfer of the premises is a provision of services provided simultaneously by the owner and the tenant that is subject to VAT.

-The supply of computer products which have been made to order by the recipient in accordance with the recipient's specifications are considered to be the supply of services, and the supply of the medium is considered ancillary to the supply of services.
+The supply of computer products that have been created after the order of the recipient is made in accordance with the specifications of the latter are considered as service provisions, and the delivery of the support is considered ancillary to the provision of services.

-In this case, they are considered to be standardised IT products as they do not require any substantial modification to be used by any user and qualify as a delivery of goods.
+In this case, standardised IT products are considered as they do not require any substantial modification to be used by any user and are classified as delivery of goods.

-Pursuant to number 1 of Article 7 of the Value Added Tax Act, although the acquirer must intend to exploit the business assets, it is not necessary that the economic activity carried out by the acquirer is necessarily the same as that carried out by the transferor.
+In accordance with article 1 of the Value Added Tax Act, although it is necessary for the acquirer to have 7 the intention of exploiting the company's assets does not necessarily mean that the economic activity carried out by the acquirer is the same as that carried out by the transferor.

 There are different possibilities:

-VAT is payable in Spain as it is an intra-Community acquisition of goods, irrespective of who the seller is.
+You must pay VAT in Spain as it is an intra-Community acquisition of goods, regardless of who the seller is.

-No, transactions carried out by driving schools relating to class A and B driving licences are subject to and not exempt from tax.
+No, transactions carried out by vehicle driver schools relating to driving permits in classes A and B are subject to and not exempt from the Tax.

-In this case, the transactions carried out will be exempted from the tax since the lessons for driving licences C, D and E are covered by the exemption for education and training.
+In this case, the transactions carried out will be exempt from the tax, since classes for driving permits C, D and E are covered by the exemption relating to teaching.